 contract with a spay or neuter clause is part of the sale of our

-puppies.
+puppies, along with other requirements.
 You can contact us via email for more information.
 You will be asked to provide information about yourself, and your plans for a prospective corgi.